josephsl/addonUpdater/readme.md

 * Add-on update results dialog or toast message will be shown once add-on store message is closed.
 * If add-on updates dialog is shown and then closed without installing add-ons, NVDA will no longer report no add-on updates when add-on updates are checked.
+* Add-on Updater will no longer present startup messages and perform update checks if updating a portable copy of NVDA.

 ## Version 23.07